Skip to main content

 ⚠️ Key Points to Keep in Mind

-• "Full" is the usual excuse: Be prepared to be denied entry at several lounges (especially those affiliated with Priority Pass) with the justification that they are "at maximum capacity," even if it doesn't seem true.
+• "Full" is the usual excuse: Be prepared to be denied entry at several lounges (especially those affiliated with external passes) with the justification that they are "at capacity," even if the lounge appears half-empty.

-• Location is key: It makes no sense to have access to a lounge in Concourse D if your flight departs from J. The terminals are not connected post-security, so you would have to exit and re-enter.
+• Location is key: It makes no sense to have access to a lounge in Concourse D if your flight departs from J. Terminals are not connected post-security (except for the single D-E connection), so you would have to exit and re-enter.

-• Check guest policies: Programs like Amex's have become very strict with guest access.
-Don't assume you can bring your family; check the policies before you go.
+• Check guest rules: Several programs have become very strict with guest access.
+Don't assume you can bring your family; check policies before going.

-• Lounge shuttle service: A very positive point of the Turkish Airlines lounge (Concourse E) is its free golf cart service that takes you to your gate, a detail highly valued by travelers.
+• Lounge transportation service: A very positive point of the Turkish Airlines lounge (Concourse E) is its free golf cart service that takes you to your boarding gate, a detail highly valued by travelers.

-• The Admirals Club is not the Flagship: Don't confuse the two American Airlines lounges.
+• The Admirals Club is not the Flagship: Don't confuse American Airlines' two lounges.
 The Flagship is far superior.
-The regular Admirals Club is often described as overcrowded and with low-quality food, similar to the terminal.
+The regular Admirals Club is often described as crowded with low-quality food, similar to the terminal.

 ✈️ Lounges in North Terminal (Concourse D)